GeorgeBarrett/nextjs_portfolio/README.md

 need to deploy projects and add links to the demo button (this button is viewed when a user clicks on one of my projects)

-the website is fully operational but there is an error message to do with unique keys. i will look into this
+the website is fully operational but there is an error message to do with unique keys. i will amend this

-the project images are different sizes. this needs to be corrected for style continuity
+the project images are different sizes in the portfolio section. this needs to be corrected for style continuity

-the page that displays individual projects needs some image styling
+the page that displays individual projects needs some styling

+i have recently changed some repository names and this has affecting some of the links. i will amend this

 ## git